aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="GetConvertDocumentToXps"></a>
 # **GetConvertDocumentToXps**
-> Stream GetConvertDocumentToXps(name, width, height, leftMargin, rightMargin, topMargin, bottomMargin, folder, storage)
+> AsposeStreamResponse GetConvertDocumentToXps(name, width, height, leftMargin, rightMargin, topMargin, bottomMargin, folder, storage)

 Convert the HTML document from the storage by its name to XPS.